Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Key takeaways

-Medicare’s open enrollment period is – for millions of beneficiaries – a welcome opportunity to make changes to Medicare health plans – changes that could result in lower costs and dramatically improved coverage.
+Medicare’s open enrollment period is – for millions of beneficiaries – a welcome opportunity to make changes to Medicare health plans – changes that could result in lower costs and better coverage.
+But there are some enrollment mistakes you’ll want to avoid when you’re selecting your plan for the coming year.
+Here are three to keep in mind.

 1. Choosing an Advantage plan where your providers aren’t in-network

-Medicare Advantage offers several benefits you won’t find in Original Medicare, including expanded coverage for dental, vision, and hearing services (much of the time), and – in some cases – lower premium costs.
-But if there’s one limitation you should be aware of, it’s that with an Advantage plan, you’re limited to a specific network of providers.
+Medicare Advantage offers several benefits you won’t find in Original Medicare, including expanded coverage for dental, vision, and hearing services (on the majority of plans1), and compared with adding a stand-alone Part D plan and Medigap to Original Medicare, Medicare Advantage generally also offers lower premium costs.
+But with an Advantage plan, you’re limited to a specific network of providers (unlike Original Medicare + Medigap, which will cover you at any provider who accepts Medicare, nationwide).
 Go out of network, and you risk having to pay for your care out of pocket.

 The problem?
 Networks within Advantage plans can change from year to year.
 If you have a specific provider you’ve come to trust, or whose office is convenient for you to access, then the last thing you want is to stick with your existing Advantage plan only to find that it’s no longer in-network.

-Therefore, look out for such changes before sticking to the same Advantage plan off the bat.
+Therefore, look out for such changes before renewing your Medicare Advantage plan for the coming year.
 And if you do find that your preferred providers are no longer in-network, explore your options for switching to a different plan.

 Want to make changes to your coverage?
 Talk with a licensed advisor at 1-844-309-3504.